20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 Ages: Controls which ages are rendered.

-Render Breeds: Renders the breed as selected above.
+Render: Renders the breed as selected above.
+Note that conversion to C16 is *not* performed by this button, only PNG and BMP.

+Renders are saved to subdirectories of your render output directory.

+### PNG to C16

+Dither C16 Colour: Dithers colours using 2x2 Bayer.
+Makes C16 conversion take much longer and probably isn't noticable.

+Dither C16 Alpha: Dithers alpha using 2x2 Bayer.
+You *probably* don't want to do this unless your breed has transparency.

+PNG -> C16: Converts PNG files to C16 files.
+Importantly, this works with the same set of targets as breed rendering.

+### Inspection

+This section is useful for inspecting the render of a specific part.

+Sex: Controls which sex is being rendered.

+Age: Controls which age is being rendered.

+Frame: Controls which skeleton frame (`x` of `CAxxxx.bmp`) is being rendered.

 Setup Frame: Sets up the frame according to settings.
-Useful for inspecting the render of a specific part.

 Revert Frame: Undoes visibility changes made during Setup Frame. (warning: If you press this after making changes or if you didn't setup a frame, you'll probably hose whatever you were trying to restore)